xuagu37/sweden-academic-positions/raw_md/current_positions.md

 - **Deadline:** 30 January 2026

-### PhD student in special education in one of the educational system's school forms
+### PhD student in education with focus on special education in one of the educational system's school forms
 - **Link:** [View job posting](https://web103.reachmee.com/ext/I005/1015/job?site=7&lang=UK&validator=e5819a4704cd849685049472c0c17895&job_id=4305)
 - **University:** Malmö University
 - **Department:** Faculty of education and society  / Departments of School development and Leadership